Free CT Motorcycle Permit Test 2026

 How many questions are on the CT motorcycle permit test?

 The CT motorcycle permit test has 25 questions.
-You need 20 correct answers to pass.
+You need to answer 20 questions correctly to pass.

 Is it hard to pass a motorcycle permit test?

 Difficulty varies.
-Knowing Connecticut’s motorcycle driving laws helps, so you should study the Connecticut driver’s manual.
+Knowing Connecticut’s motorcycle driving laws is helpful, so it’s a good idea to study the Connecticut driver’s manual.

 Study and practice tests help riders, especially newer riders.
 You are allowed unlimited attempts to take the test within reason.